Point Lookout: a free weekly publication of Chaco Canyon Consulting

 For example, if the team lead and the organization's management have often expressed pride and confidence in a particular past position, then the greater the power distance of the culture, the less likely are team members to suggest an alternative or an innovative substitute for that past position.
 In some cases, team members' reticence can be traced, in part, to their assessment of the sunk cost.
 In other words, the larger the power distance, the greater the impact of the sunk cost effect.

 These five mechanisms illustrate how the power distance of a team culture can affect its ability to respond to risk.
 If you work in a Large-PD culture, consider these mechanisms and other similar ones when you develop your risk plans.
-First in this series Go to top Top Next issue: During-Action Reviews Next Issue
+Power Distance and Teams First issue in this series Go to top Top Next issue: During-Action Reviews Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info